slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9799-6/packetizer_raw_output.md

 Align the naming by replacing 'inBandOnionCAARequired' with 'onionCAARequired' in Section 6.4.1 and the JSON example to match the IANA registration.

+**Severity:** High
+  *Basis:* The mismatch directly affects the discovery of server capabilities and may cause clients to miss the requirement for in‐band CAA, leading to interoperability and issuance errors.

+**Confidence:** High

 ---

 ## Report 2: 9799-6-2